This blog post was originally published on October 6, 2022

 Disaster Supplemental Nutrition Assistance Program

-D-SNAP provides food assistance to households in situations in which a large number of people have significant disaster-related expenses yet are not eligible for regular SNAP.
+D-SNAP provides food assistance to households where a large number of people have significant disaster-related expenses yet are not regular SNAP participants.
 Three things must happen for these temporary food assistance benefits to be provided:

-• DCF must get permission (called a “waiver”) to provide D-SNAP from the United States Department of Agriculture’s Food and Nutrition Service (FNS);
+- DCF must get permission (called a “waiver”) from USDA’s Food and Nutrition Service (FNS) to provide D-SNAP;

 How do households qualify for D-SNAP?